grafana/k6-docs/src/data/markdown/docs/03 cloud/06 Cloud FAQ/05 I was invited to an organization and I cannot run tests.md

 ## From the command line

 If you are using k6 to trigger tests from the command line, you will need to specify, in your test configuration, the project that should be used to run a test.
 By default, k6 will use the default Organization and default Project associated with a users account.
-In order to do this, the `projectId` must be set as a [test configuration option](/using-k6/options) within the `ext` object of your script.
+In order to do this, the `projectID` must be set as a [test configuration option](/using-k6/options) within the `ext` object of your script.

 <div class="code-group" data-props='{"labels": ["Example:"]}'>